tedem/mybb-webpp/README.md

 1. First, perform the "Uninstall" section, then perform the "Install" (with new files) section.

+## Contributing Guidelines

+Please review our [contributing guidelines](https://github.com/tedem/tedem/blob/main/docs/CONTRIBUTING.md) to learn about our submission process, coding standards, and more.

 ## Versioning

 I use [SemVer](https://semver.org/) for versioning.